wmde/wikibase-release-pipeline/deploy/README.md

 #### Automatic updates

-At the moment, WBS Deployment Kit does not support automatic updates.
-To automatically deploy minor and patch updates including security fixes to your WBS Service Images, [restart your instance](#minor-and-patch-updates-for-wbs-service-containers) on a regular basis with a systemd timer, cron job, or similar.
+At the moment, WBS Deploy does not support automatic updates.
+To automatically deploy minor and patch updates including security fixes to your WBS Images, [restart your instance](#minor-and-patch-updates-for-wbs-service-containers) on a regular basis with a systemd timer, cron job, or similar.

 #### Downgrades